 Divisadero Show, Dance Photography Images, San Francisco, California, 2007, 2008.

-Taking the Shot, Photography Show, Adirondack Community College, Queensbury, New York, 2004.
+Taking the Shot, Photography Show, ACC, Queensbury, New York, 2004.

 Five Minute Conceptual Video Performance, Shellburn Art Museum, Shellburn, Vermont, 1999.